 First, you need to know your overall tax liability for the year.
 Koinly can do that for you.
 Just connect your wallets and exchanges and Koinly will calculate your existing gains, losses, and income.
 You can see all of this (free of charge!) in your tax summary.

-So in our example, you can see we have a gain of $2,175.98 for the year.
+So in our example, you can see we have a sizeable for the financial year so far.
 But we don’t want to pay tax on that large an amount.
-Now we can go over to our portfolio to check out the performance of our holdings.
+Now we can go over to our dashboard to use our tax optimization tool.

 More questions on tax loss harvesting?
 We got you covered.